opensearch-project/documentation-website/_security-analytics/usage/detectors.md

 ## Threat detector list

-The list of threat detectors includes the search bar, the **Status** dropdown menu, and the **Log type** dropdown menu.
+The list of threat detectors includes the search bar, the **Status** dropdown list, and the **Log type** dropdown list.
 * Use the search bar to filter by detector name.
-* Select the **Status** dropdown menu to filter detectors in the list by Active and Inactive status.
+* Select the **Status** dropdown list to filter detectors in the list by Active and Inactive status.
-* Select the **Log type** dropdown menu to filter detectors by any log type that appears in the list (the options depend on the detectors present in the list and their log types).
+* Select the **Log type** dropdown list to filter detectors by any log type that appears in the list (the options depend on the detectors present in the list and their log types).

 ### Editing a detector